Wald13/Milestone3/README.md

 Cause: This is a false positive because the linter is designed for pure JavaScript and does not recognize Django's templating syntax.
 It is not a bug in the code itself, and the application will run correctly.
 Resolution: To resolve this in your local development environment, you need to configure VS Code to recognize Django templates.
 This can be done by adding a files.associations entry to your settings.json file.
 This tells the editor to treat .html files in specific directories as django-html, which will suppress these warnings.

+On my new attempt of project submission i've encounter a more variety of error regarding safegard HTTPS/HTTP.

 ## Source for images and text:
 All images below have been compressed using Canvas.com to help with load speed on the website.